 In May 2013, REGS filed an Offer in Compromise (“OIC”) with the IRS.
 While the OIC was under review by the IRS, the requirement to pay $25,000 a month under the Installment Plan was suspended.
 REGS was informed by its legal counsel that the IRS had accepted REGS’ OIC.
-However by a letter dated March 27, 2014 REGS was notified that the OIC had been rejected.
-REGS appealed that rejection decision.
-However that appeal has been denied.
+However, by a letter dated March 27, 2014 REGS was notified that the OIC had been rejected.
+REGS appealed that rejection decision, however that appeal has been denied.
 As a result, the Installment Plan is terminated.
-In June 2014, REGS received notices of intent to levy property or rights to property from the IRS for the amounts owed for the past due payroll taxes, penalty and interest.
+In June 2014 and September 2018, REGS received notices of intent to levy property or rights to property from the IRS for the amounts owed for the past due payroll taxes, penalty and interest.
 The IRS has not taken any current action against REGS and REGS continues to be represented by its legal counsel.

-Other than this outstanding payroll tax matter arising in 2009 and 2010, all state and federal taxes have been paid by REGS in a timely manner.
+Other than this outstanding payroll tax matter arising in 2009 and 2010, all state and federal taxes due and payable have been paid by REGS in a timely manner.

-To cover potential risks associated with the variety of services that the operating companies provide, we maintain adequate insurance coverages, including: 1) Casualty Insurance providing coverage for Commercial General Liability, Automotive Liability, Professional Liability Insurance and Employee Benefits Liability in the amounts of $1 million each, respectively, per year; 2) Contractor’s Pollution Liability Insurance, which has limits of $1 million per occurrence and $1 million in the aggregate; 3) Transportation Liability Insurance with a $1 million per occurrence; and 4) An Excess Umbrella Liability Policy of $5 million per occurrence and $5 million aggregate limit overall.
+To cover potential risks associated with the variety of services that the operating companies provide, we maintain adequate insurance coverages, including: 1) Casualty Insurance providing coverage for Commercial General Liability, Automotive Liability, Professional Liability Insurance and Employee Benefits Liability in the amounts of $1 million each, respectively, per year; 2) Contractor’s Pollution Liability Insurance, which has limits of $1 million per occurrence and $1 million in the aggregate; and 3) An Excess Umbrella Liability Policy of $5 million per occurrence and $5 million aggregate limit overall.

 Health, Safety and Compliance

 Preserving the health and safety of our employees and the communities in which we operate, as well as remaining in compliance with local, state and federal rules and regulations are the highest priorities for us and our companies.
 We strive to maintain the highest professional standards in our compliance and health and safety activities.
-To achieve this objective, we have an in-house, full-time, health & safety officer and emphasize comprehensive training programs for new employees as well as ongoing mandatory refresher programs, and safety bonus programs for existing employees.
+To achieve this objective, we engage with a professional safety firm and emphasize comprehensive training programs for new employees as well as ongoing mandatory refresher programs, and safety bonus programs for existing employees.
 These programs are administered at both the corporate and field levels on a daily basis.
 Our efforts to ensure the health and safety of employees have been formally recognized by our customers as well as by the Colorado Department of Labor and Employment.

 Research and Development

 Research and Development (“R&D”) costs are charged to operations when incurred and are included in operating expenses.
 R&D expenses consist primarily of salaries, project materials, contract labor and other costs associated with ongoing product development and enhancement efforts.
-We spent approximately $5,600 and $192,500 on R&D for the years ended December 31, 2020 and 2019.
+We spent approximately $0 on R&D for the years ended December 31, 2020 and 2019.
 As the Company brings its organic fertilizer products, Pellechar10™ and Pellechar30™, to market, it plans to allocate a small R&D budget in fiscal years 2021 and 2022, anticipated to be less than $100,000.

-As of December 31, 2017, we employed approximately 40 full time non-union hourly and salaried employees, 3 of which were part-time.
+As of December 31, 2020, we employed 22 non-union hourly and salaried employees, 3 of which were part-time.
 There is some seasonality to our business which requires us to use day laborers.